podcastsdataset/podcastsdataset.github.io/index.md

 Podcasts are a rapidly growing audio-only medium that involve new patterns of usage and new communicative conventions and motivate research in many new directions.
-To facilitate such research, we presented the Spotify English-Language Podcast Dataset in 2020 for use in the the TREC Podcasts Track shared tasks.
-Participants were asked to work on two tasks focusing on understanding podcast content, and enhancing the search functionality within podcasts.
+To facilitate such research, we present the Spotify Podcast Dataset, with over 200 000 podcast episodes, more than 100 000 hours of speech and more than 1 billion transcribed words in English and Portuguese.

-We have now released this dataset more widely to facilitate research on podcasts through the lens of speech and audio technology, natural language processing, information retrieval, and linguistics.
-We have recently added a Portuguese section of approximately equal size.
+The English-language dataset of about 100 000 episodes was created in 2020 for use in the the TREC Podcasts Track shared tasks.
+Participants were asked to work on two tasks focusing on understanding podcast content, and enhancing the search functionality for podcast data.
+In 2021 we released this dataset more widely to facilitate research on podcasts through the lens of speech and audio technology, natural language processing, information retrieval, and linguistics.
+In 2022, we added a Portuguese section of approximately equal size.

 The episodes span a variety of lengths, topics, styles, and qualities.
 Episodes were sampled from both professional and amateur podcasts ranging from material produced in a studio with dedicated equipment by trained professionals to material self-published from a phone app - these vary in quality depending on professionalism and equipment of the creator.
 Audio quality, topical content, and conversational format all vary over a wide range.
 The episodes include scripted and unscripted monologues, interviews, conversations, debate, and included clips of other non-speech audio material, some familiar from other published material, some novel with new emerging conventions.

 # GETTING ACCESS TO THE DATASET

 We are happy to share the dataset for non-commercial use only to any research group with an academic affiliation and academic address, or with a track record of relevant research publications.
-Student projects are also welcome.
+Student class projects are also welcome if the results are reported publicly.

 Use [this form](https://docs.google.com/forms/d/e/1FAIpQLSca2WJ45uamUWJ-C5HxHe7a9M1FuiSQPqukTjL8o-vthbQtnA/viewform) to request the dataset.